CorneliaKelinske/The_Brogrammer/posts/2022/10-11-graphql_subscription_setup.md

 # 1. Why am I writing this post?

 I have been taking the (Learn Elixir)[https://learn-elixir.dev/] course, where a lot of the assignments involve GraphQL and Absinthe.
 And what can I say?
 I like it.
 However, the one part that I found a bit more difficult was dealing with subscriptions.
 While writing and testing queries and mutations is well-documented and discussed in a number of resources, information on setting up and, in particular, testing subscriptions is harder to come by.
-I have spent quite a bit of time on this topic and, as a result, have developed a solid love-hate relationship with those subscriptions.
-But to answer the question as to why am I writing this post: for future reference!
+I have spent quite a bit of time on this topic and, as a result, have developed a solid love-hate relationship with those subscriptions.But to answer the question as to why am I writing this post: for future reference!
 Everything I know about subscriptions in one place.
 So let's get started!

 # 2. About the underlying app